Adelaide Hall: British career, 1938–1993

 Hall's career was almost an uninterrupted success.
 She made more than 70 records for Decca, had her own BBC Radio series, Wrapped in Velvet (making her the first black artist to have a long-term contract with the BBC), and appeared on the stage, in films, and in nightclubs (of which she owned her own in New York, London and Paris).
-In the 1940s, and especially during World War II, she was hugely popular with civilian and Entertainments National Service Association (ENSA) audiences and became one of Britain's highest paid entertainers.
+In the 1940s, and especially during World War II, she was hugely popular with civilian and ENSA audiences and became one of Britain's highest paid entertainers.
 Her London nightclub The Old Florida Club owned by Hall and her husband was destroyed by a landmine during an air raid in 1939.
 Her husband Bert was in the club's cellar when the landmine exploded but he survived the attack.
 Hall has a cameo appearance as a singer in the 1940 Oscar-winning movie The Thief of Bagdad (directed by Michael Powell (and others) and produced by Alexander Korda) in which she sings Lullaby of the Princess, written by Miklós Rózsa.
 In 1943, Hall featured in an ENSA radio show broadcast by the BBC entitled Spotlight on the Stars during which she was accompanied by the BBC Variety Orchestra.
 During the show she mentions how she had just returned home from a tour.
 On 20 May 1940, Hall's recording of 'Careless' debuted in the British charts at number 30, where it remained for two consecutive weeks.
 In the August 1940 issue of British Vogue magazine, a photograph of Hall appears on the 'Spotlight' page compiled by the features editor Lesley Blanch under the caption: "Adelaide Hall and her husband run the Florida.
 His show, her songs, our fun."
 On 6 June 1945, Hall's recording of "There Goes That Song Again" entered the BBC British charts at number 15.